Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Empirical Studies

-Figure~\ref{fig:accuracy} illustrates the classification performance of the lottery tickets obtained from different dataset/model architecture combinations.
-In each of the cases, we report the results from networks trained with different calibration strategies.
-Except for the case of the \textit{Fashion MNIST} dataset, we find that calibrated networks lead to better performing sub-networks.
-The benefits are more pronounced as the network complexity increases.
-For example, in the case of Cifar-10 we observe about $2$ to $5$ percentage points improvement over standard LTH at all compression ratios.
-Whereas, we observe about $~1\%$ improvement on the MNIST dataset at different iterations.
-Across all datasets, we find that strategies that explicitly promote confidence calibration, namely \textit{VWCC} and \textit{LWCC-SI}, and augmentation strategies such as \textit{Mixup} provide maximal benefits, while approaches that adjust the softmax probabilities with simplistic priors, e.g. uniform marginal distribution in \textit{MDA}, do not provide consistent improvements.
-By enabling a principled characterization of prediction probabilities, stochastic inferencing (based on dropout) appears to be helpful -- compare \textit{LWCC-SI} with its deterministic variant \textit{LWCC}.
+Figure~\ref{fig:perf}(c) plot the performance of the lottery tickets obtained from models with difference calibration strategies.
+The first striking observation is that, unlike the MNIST/Fashion MNIST datasets, calibrated networks provide better performing sub-networks.
+With increased model complexity, we also observe consistent improvements in calibration at all compression ratios thus hinting that the structure of the sub-network plays a critical role in the generalization of tickets, in addition to the initialization strategy in LTH.
+We note that strategies that explicitly promote confidence calibration, namely \textit{VWCC} and \textit{LWCC-SI}, and augmentation strategies such as \textit{Mixup} provide maximal benefits, while approaches that adjust the softmax probabilities with simplistic priors, e.g. uniform marginal distribution in \textit{MDA}, provide only marginal improvements.